Tragic losses from wildfires demand we confront growing threats and dispel myths that surround them

 One costly aspect of fighting fires is protecting "inholdings."
 These are usually privately owned homes that are surrounded by national forest land.
 Protecting such property is a high priority for the Forest Service, but it is also extremely expensive and dangerous.

 Those costs can be reduced when federal land agencies purchase inholdings or easements from willing sellers through the Land and Water Conservation Fund and the Forest Legacy Program.
-The Land and Water Conservation Fund is set to expire in September 2018, and reauthorizing and fully funding it will be a key step to fighting big wildfires.
+The Land and Water Conservation Fund expired in September 2018, and reauthorizing and fully funding it will be a key step to fighting big wildfires.

 Another program, the Collaborative Forest Landscape Restoration Program, encourages science-based ecosystem restoration of priority forest areas.
 It has helped to reduce wildfire management costs, re-establish natural fire regimens and cut the risk of destructive wildfire.
 This program will expire in 2019 unless Congress acts to keep it going.

 At The Wilderness Society, our scientists are studying wildfire in our national forests and our policy staff is working in Washington to enact policies that protect homes and communities while allowing fire to play its natural role in our forests.